boundtotheearth/tp/docs/UserGuide.md

 Done by Kang Su Min

-This command allows you to sort the list of displayed projects or tasks in a particular sort type and order.
+This command allows you to sort the list of displayed items in a particular sort type and order.

 Format: `sort [type/SORT_TYPE] [order/SORT_ORDER] [c/]`

 * There are 3 sort types.

-  * `type/alpha` will sort the list of projects in alphabetical order.
+  * `type/alpha` will sort the list of items in alphabetical order.

-  * `type/deadline` will sort the list of projects according to their deadlines.
+  * `type/deadline` will sort the list of items according to their deadlines.

-  * `type/created` will sort the list of projects according to their date of creation.
+  * `type/created` will sort the list of items according to their date of creation.

 * There are 2 sort orders.

-  * `order/asc` will sort the list of projects in ascending order.
+  * `order/asc` will sort the list of items in ascending order.

-  * `order/dsc` will sort the list of projects in descending order.
+  * `order/dsc` will sort the list of items in descending order.

 In addition to the above sort types and orders, the list can be sorted by completion status.

-* This is the "dominant sort" that will ensure that all incomplete projects/tasks are above complete projects/tasks, before sorting the projects/tasks in the specified sort type and order above.
+* This is the "dominant sort" that will ensure that all incomplete projects/tasks are above complete items, before sorting the items in the specified sort type and order above.

-* The default sort order will sort the projects/tasks by completion status.
+* The default sort order will sort the items by completion status.

 * `sort c/` will toggle the default completion status sort.

-    * Once the completion status sort is off, the projects/tasks will be sorted in the specified sort type and order without regard for their completion status.
+    * Once the completion status sort is off, the items will be sorted in the specified sort type and order without regard for their completion status.

 <div markdown="block" class="alert alert-primary">

 :bulb: Here are some things you should take note of
 * When the application first starts, the completion status order is turned on.
 This completion status sort status (on/off) is maintained until it is toggled.

-* `type/alpha` and `order/asc` will be used as default if both sort type and order are not specified (i.e. command is `sort`)
+* `type/alpha` and `order/asc` will be used as default if both sort type and order are not specified.
+For example, when the command is `sort`.

 * For both `sort type/deadline` and `sort type/created`, projects with the same deadline or same created date will be sorted in alphabetical order.

-* For `sort type/deadline`, projects/tasks with deadlines will appear at the top of the list sorted in deadline order, while those without deadlines will be pushed to the end of the list sorted in alphabetical order
+* For `sort type/deadline`, items with deadlines will appear at the top of the list sorted in deadline order, while those without deadlines will be pushed to the end of the list sorted in alphabetical order.

 </div>